Cart 0

 In 2024, Counterpilot is throwing open our cabin doors and sharing our process!

 Learn the art of trouble, mischief and well-meaning chaos.
-In this four-part workshop series, key Counterpilot artists will facilitate a first stage creative development process with a crash course on ideation, devising, prototyping and collaboration.
+In this workshop series lovingly termed Camp** Counterpilot, key Counterpilot artists will facilitate a first stage creative development process with a crash course on ideation, devising, prototyping and collaboration.

 Session 1 - Tues 2nd Apr, 6-9pm